 Conservation of the kayak is well underway and has now reached the stage of repairing tears in the fragile sealskin of the kayak following re-shaping.
 The tears will be joined using a thick conservation grade fibre on the interior which has the strength to stabilise these repairs but will not be visible.
 On the exterior, which will be visible, it is hoped tears will either be repaired using a combination of toned calfskin or Japanese papers.
 These areas of repair will carefully be toned using conservation grade paints to resemble the surrounding original skin.

-Thirty oil paintings from the maritime collection are currently being conserved by a specialist company Critchlow & Kukkonen Limited based in Sheffield.
+Thirty oil paintings from the maritime collection been conserved by a specialist company Critchlow & Kukkonen Limited based in Sheffield.
 Treatments include the removal of old varnish, surface cleaning, consolidation of flaking paint and repairs to canvas tears.

 The paintings were selected from a collection of 400 prints, canvases and paintings.
 The delicate and sensitive work will take around a year to complete and will ensure they are displayed to their best potential to tell their fascinating stories.